A Guide To Backpacking in Alaska

 Consider staying at The Farm Lodge or the Windsong Wilderness Retreat while you’re out there.

-One Man’s Wilderness about Dick Proeneke is a wild insight into Lake Clark homesteading
+One Man’s Wilderness (the book and the PBS special) about Dick Proeneke is a wild insight into Lake Clark homesteading.

 The LCNP visitor center in Port Alsworth will rent you bear canisters for free.
 You can reliably buy fuel and bear spray from the Farm Lodge in Port Alsworth.